-To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in between the Story ID number and Settings ellipsis icon.
+To create a new feature branch, click the Story you want to work with, and then click the "Git Helpers" icon located in the upper right corner of the story dialog, between the Story ID number and Settings ellipsis icon.

 Then copy the suggested branch name to create and checkout a new branch for your story.
 Whenever you push a branch, it will be automatically linked to the story.

-If the format from the Git Helper doesn’t fit with your branch naming conventions, you can also associate the branch by including /ch###/ (for example /ch345/) somewhere in the branch name.
+If the format from the Git Helper doesn’t fit with your branch naming conventions, you can customize this entirely.
+As long as the branch includes /ch###/ or -ch###- somewhere in the branch name, the choice is yours.

 Associating Branches with Stories with a Pull Request